Fox Creek Farm CSA logo

 Back to top ↑

-After purchasing a share in Fox Creek Farm, your farmers will grow, cultivate, harvest, pack, and deliver their exceptional produce right to your door.
-For 2023, we expect our harvest season to start the week of June 5, and end the week of October 23.
+For 2026, we expect our harvest season to start the week of June 8, and end the week of October 26.

 Back to top ↑